friends-of-presta/fop_console/README.md

 This repository provides a Command that better supports PrestaShop legacy classes using the current PrestaShop Console and a list of useful commands that you can use and reuse for learning purposes.

-This module is released under MIT license.
+This module is released under AFL license.

 ## Install